Charles Tertius Mander: Family

 He married Mary le Mesurier Paint, the daughter of Canadian Member of Parliament Henry Nicholas Paint, at Halifax in 1883, and had three children.

 He died suddenly at his home on 8 April 1929, when he was given a civic funeral.
-An internal memorial porch was erected in his memory at St Peter's Collegiate Church, Wolverhampton, where he is buried in the family vault.
+An internal memorial porch by Celestino Pancheri was erected in his memory at St Peter's Collegiate Church, Wolverhampton, where he is buried in the family vault.
 He was succeeded in the baronetcy by his elder son, Charles Arthur Mander (1884–1951).